phuocsonuet/TheConqueror/README.md

     $ mingw32-make -f MakeFile
     $ ./main.exe

-You can download code all files config here:

 How to play
 Very easy, press Enter button to build "your Conqueror"

 # Game Demo
-You can see it on Youtube:
+You can see it on Youtube: [https://youtu.be/9rKi5hqLJvY] (https://youtu.be/9rKi5hqLJvY)

 # Sources for Artwork
 Artwork is all drawn by me using the helps of Paint on Windows.